JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/faq.md

 ```@example howdoi
 ylonlat = y[Lon=1 ..
 5, Lat=5 ..
 10] # check even numbers range, it is ommiting them
 ```

-### Subsetting a Cube

-A cube can be subsetted just in the same manner as a YAXArray.

 ### Subsetting a Dataset